sitaramngr/Globoticket/README.md

 # GloboTicket Demo Application

 This application is intended to demonstrate how to deploy an ASP.NET core application to Kubernetes.
-It is the  project for the book GitHub Actions in Actions by Michael Kaufmann, Rob Bos and Marcel de Vries
+It is the  project for the book GitHub Actions in Actions by Michael Kaufmann, Rob Bos and Marcel de Vrie

 ## Globoticket website
 The globoticket website looks as follows when used: